 Weaning is one of the most stressful times in a young calf’s life.
-Similar to a preschoolers first day of school, calves are taken away from their mother, put in a new environment and given unfamiliar food.
-Then stress and panic starts to set in, and often everyone starts to cry, or in the calf’s case, bawl.
+Similar to a preschooler’s first day of school, calves are taken away from their mother, put in a new environment and given unfamiliar food.
+Then stress and panic start to set in, and often everyone starts to cry, or in the calf’s case, bawl.

-Now, new antibiotic regulations coming into effect in 2023 will require over the counter (OTC) antibiotics used in livestock and companion animals to have prescriptions (Rx) from a licensed veterinarian to help preserve antibiotic use in both human and animal health.
+With new antibiotic regulations that went into effect in 2023, all previous over-the-counter (OTC) antibiotics used in livestock and companion animals will require a prescription (Rx) from a licensed veterinarian to help preserve antibiotic use in both human and animal health.

-To help navigate these new regulations during weaning, Ralco’s ruminant nutritionists have put together everything farmers and ranchers need to know about the upcoming antibiotic-use changes and how to keep calves healthy using best management practices and natural alternatives.
+Learn everything you need to know about upcoming antibiotic-use changes and how to keep your calves healthy during weaning.
+Ralco’s ruminant nutritionists have gathered all the essential information for farmers and ranchers, providing the best management practices and natural alternatives.

 Weaning Stress: How it Impacts Calves

-Learn more about weaning stress and receiving calves in this webinar presented by Brandon Rodriguez, Ralco Ruminant Nutritionist.
+Learn more about weaning stress in this webinar presented by a Ralco Ruminant Nutritionist.

 Choosing the Best Weaning Strategies